xvmendozam-709/mealplanner/README.md

 #### Description:

 ## Overview
-Meal & Macro Tracker is a web application built with Flask that helps users track their daily food intake and macronutrient consumption (protein, carbohydrates, and fats).
-The application allows users to set daily macronutrient goals and monitor their progress throughout the day, similar to MyFitnessPal but focused specifically on macronutrients without the complexity of micronutrients.
+Meal & Macro Tracker is a web application built with Flask that helps users track their daily food intake, calories and macronutrient consumption (protein, carbohydrates, and fats).
+The application allows users to set daily macronutrient goals and monitor their progress throughout the day.
 ## Features

 ### User Authentication